JTBake490/Data-Science-Projects/Iris/README.md

 * Model is a stored as a joblib file

 ## Deployment
-* Deployed as a TKinter gui application
+* TKinter gui application
+* Streamlit web application